Skip to Content

 Your German Shepherd’s first heat marks the onset of your dog’s sexual maturity.
 This happens around 9-12 months but can be earlier or later in some dogs.

-Once your German Shepherd has had her first heat, the heat cycles are repeated every 6 months for the rest of her life.
+Once your German Shepherd has had her first heat, the cycles are repeated every six months for the rest of her life.